Railway

 EXECUTIONS_MODE=regular

 A separate n8n worker service is not required for this starter template.
-Redis is included mainly for Evolution API caching.
+Redis is also not included, keeping the stack simpler and lighter for starter WhatsApp automation use cases.

 How to Access the Evolution API Manager